ibexa/documentation-developer/docs/pim/pim_guide.md

 ---
-description: The PIM product guide provides a full description of its features as well as the benefits it brings to the client.
+description: The PIM product guide provides a full description of the features and benefits that this module brings to the clients.
 ---

 # PIM product guide